Employee Assistance Program (EAP)

-EAP provides short-term counseling and referral for employees and their families when they are experiencing life challenges. *Life challenges include crisis, death, marital trouble, divorce, family problems, financial problems, etc. All benefit-eligible employees and their dependents are able to use the university-sponsored EAP services.
-Additional services such as legal assistance, financial counseling, and life coaching are available in a limited capacity.
-The program is administered by Employee & Family Resources (EFR).
-Review the summary of services for a full list of EAP benefits.
+EAP provides up to six sessions of short-term counseling and referral for employees and their families when they are experiencing life challenges.
+Life challenges include crisis, death, marital trouble, divorce, family problems, financial problems, and work-related stress.
+Six sessions are available for counseling per issue per year.

-What EAP is not?
+What EAP Is Not

 EAP is not a substitute for medical treatment.
 For emergency situations you should go to the ER or call 911.
-In the event of a medical health concern (infection, chronic health condition including mental health) visit a health care provider, urgent care, or telemedicine (Dr. OnDemand).
+In the event of a medical health concern (infection, chronic health condition including mental health) visit a health care provider, urgent care, or telemedicine (Doctor On Demand).
 If counseling is needed related to the life challenge, this is still available through EAP, but should be secondary to medical treatment.

 What can I expect when I call?

-The 1-800-327-4692 is available 24 hours a day, 365 days a year.
+The 1-855-784-2057 is available 24 hours a day, 365 days a year.
 It is ALWAYS answered by a masters-level clinician.
 Your immediate concerns will be addressed as best the call center is able.
 The clinician will assist with scheduling short-term, in-person, counseling appointments.
 They will also assist with referral to other assistance depending on the situation and reason for the call.
 You should expect to have an idea of when you will receive counseling sessions, or when someone will follow-up with you when you complete the call.
 When you call, you will never receive a voice message or answering system.

 How soon will I meet with someone in-person?